jimzhan/hybris/README.md

     * passed in by CLI.
     * defined in System environment variables.
     * default settings profile - `config/develop`.
-  - self introspection for `unittests` and `integrationtests`, Hybris OOTB packages excluded and custom packages included automatically. :neckbeard: **NOTE** custom extensions need to be defined in `localextensions.xml`.
+  - self introspection for `unittests`, `integrationtests` and `alltests`, Hybris OOTB packages excluded and custom packages included automatically. :neckbeard: **NOTE** custom extensions need to be defined in `localextensions.xml`.
   - `.env` based `addoninstall` and `addonuninstall` supports, pattern:

     ```bash